 __ Information from the article Bear Dance, by the Southern Ute Drum

 Photo Information: Creator, H.S.
 Horace Swartley Poley.
-1911.
+1. During the dedication of the trail, 1911.
 Native American (Ute) Chief Buckskin Charlie (Sapiah), poses with two children and his wife, Emma Naylor Buck (To-Wee), Chipeta, widow of Chief Ouray, sits to his right.
 He is wearing a Rutherford Hayes Indian Peace Medal.
 His wife wears a beaded necklace.
+2. In Automobile in Cascade, 1911, Ute delegation rides in style for the times.